 - CPK & PPK (Process Capability Measures): Process capability measures indicate how well your process is conforming to specifications.
 CPK allows you to look at the variability of sample populations within standard deviations, whereas PPK looks at normal process capability.

 Why SPC Is Important

-When powered by sophisticated Plant Management Software, SPC allows you to identify issues as they occur to correct them quickly.
+When powered by sophisticated Plant Management Platform, SPC allows you to identify issues as they occur to correct them quickly.
 It also lets you determine if a particular process is considered stable, and gives you the insights needed to figure out if variations in processes are inherent or caused by special circumstances.
 In other words, findings from your SPC data can tell you whether you need to prevent isolated problems or rework processes completely to drive better quality outcomes.

 Again, statistical quality control is the application of statistical and analytical tools to monitor the outcomes of your processes.
 While SPC measures independent variables, SQC monitors dependent variables.
 One popular method is acceptance sampling, which is used when a decision needs to be made to accept or reject finished products.
 For instance, if a number of defective products are low in a batch, the lot may be accepted, but an entire lot may be rejected or reworked if the sample set shows a high incidence of poor-quality products.
 SQC can use the same tools as SPC, but looks at the outputs instead of inputs.

 There are seven quality control tools which are identified in the Guide to Quality Control, written by Dr. Kaoru Ishikawa.
 In addition to the histogram and control charts, described above, these include: